chhex/fxnotes/README.md

-# FXNotes – JavaFX Notes App (Learning Template)
+# FXNotes – JavaFX Notes App Template

-Template JavaFX application using a Model, Controller, Service, Repository pattern + Strategy layering.
+Template JavaFX application using a Model, Controller, Service, Repository pattern + Strategy layering and no additional dependencies except for JavaFx

 ## Features